-The Senior Responsible Officer presents reports to Regulation & Review Committee at least annually on the Authority's use of the powers but will also usually report the use of RIPA to the next available committee meeting.
+The Senior Responsible Officer consults with members of the Regulation & Review Committee at least annually on the Authority's use of the powers but will also usually report the use of RIPA to the next available committee meeting.
 The Committee looks at compliance, oversight and use of RIPA.
 The Committee considers whether the policy remains fit for purpose and will recommend changes where appropriate for Cabinet's consideration.